halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

 After Effects
 #################

-We start by importing and 3D Camera tracking our footage in After Effects.
-Then we create create the origin and ground, a 3D Camera, and nulls and solids as we desire.
-Then we enter our camera information (and once we have saved the file) and export all of the After Effects data to a JSON file which will be located in the directory of our saved After Effects Project.

 #.
 Install After Effects Effects Panel

    \a)  Install TrackerJack_AE.jsxbin to your After Effects ScriptUI Panels folder and :ref:`install<After Effects Panel Install>` if you haven't already.
 (After Effects > Scripts > ScriptUI Panels)